 An experienced defense lawyer like attorney McClenahen can analyze your case to see if you have a viable defense.
 Even if you don’t have a viable defense, we may be able to procure an alternative disposition, which allows for your charges to be dismissed and ultimately expunged.
 There are also summary offense cases we win at trial even when all the evidence appears to be stacked against the defendant.
 This happens in cases where the police make mistakes.
 An experienced defense attorney can recognize and exploit such mistakes made by a police officer who usually does not have the assistance of an assistant district attorney at summary trials before a magisterial district judge.

 Expungement: Getting An Underage Drinking Or Other Summary Offense Off Your Record

 If you are undergoing a background check, it is advisable to make sure you have nothing on your record.
 Attorney McClenahen routinely represents people in expungement matters.
 If you are found not guilty at trial or you have had your charges dismissed through an alternative disposition, we can file for expungement right away.
 If you are convicted of underage drinking, we can file for expungement when you reach the age of 21, provided that you have complied with all aspects of sentencing.
 We can expunge other summary offense convictions from your record as long as you have been crime-free for a five-year period.
 Obviously, it is better to nip these things in the bud than to wait five years to get a summary conviction off your record, but this is an escape hatch for people experiencing problems due to their record.

 Speak With An Experienced Attorney In Central Pennsylvania

 Attorney McClenahen offers free initial consultations.
-For representation in underage drinking, public drunkenness or fake ID cases, contact the McClenahen Law Firm in State College.
+For representation in underage drinking, public drunkenness or fake ID cases, contact the McClenahen Law Firm P.C. in State College.
 Attorney McClenahen can be reached by phone at 814-308-0870 or through the online contact form.